 Complete our on-line form to request services for a disability related issue.

-Ian Ham vs. State of Nebraska - The Ian Ham trial was born out of the chaos and confusion that reigned at the Beatrice State Development Center (BSDC) from 2005 to 2008.
+Ian Ham vs. State of Nebraska - The Ian Ham case was born out of the chaos and confusion that reigned at the Beatrice State Development Center (BSDC) from 2005 to 2008.
 It’s a tragic story of the failure of the State to provide for the safety, care and treatment of a vulnerable individual in their custody.
 On July 24, 2013, the Gage County District Court awarded Ian $150,000 in damages plus court costs for his injuries.